zakkbob/askdave/README.md

-> [!CAUTION]
-> This is an old monorepo, i have since moved to an organisation https://github.com/ask-dave

 !!
-This project is under heavy development and does not work yet !!
+This project is under development and does not work yet !!

 # AskDave
 Why ask Google, when you can ask Dave?